What is a 12A? What is a 12?

 We use exactly the same rules to rate films at 12A as we use to rate videos and DVDs at 12.

 Nothing in any film or DVD should break the law.
-Examiners sometimes suggest films are given a higher rating or even cut if there is anything which could be harmful.
+Compliance Officers sometimes suggest films are given a higher rating or even cut if there is anything which could be harmful.
 This is true at all the age ratings.

 The lasting impression the film gives the people watching it is important too.
 Viewers of 12 years and over can often cope with more complicated storylines and difficult ideas than younger children watching U and PG films.
 These might be heroes who do bad things, upsetting events or themes that aren’t always easy to talk about.